 Commons Act 1876

-This sets out the provision for inclosure (sic) under the Inclosure Acts 1845 to 1868, whereby the Inclosure Commissioners may, by provisional order, authorise the inclosure of a common, provided they are satisfied that, among other things, the public interest is protected, and provided they have regard to 'the benefit of the neighbourhood'.
-Thirty-six commons in England and Wales are or were regulated under the Commons Act 1876.
-The Act enabled commons to be regulated or inclosed (sic) by means of an Order that generally provided for management to be assigned to a Board of Conservators, twenty or more of which remain today.
+This set out the provision for inclosure (sic) under the Inclosure Acts 1845 to 1868, whereby the Inclosure Commissioners may, by provisional order, authorise the inclosure of a common, provided they were satisfied that, among other things, the public interest was protected, and provided they had regard to ‘the benefit of the neighbourhood’.

 Ashdown Forest Act 1885

 The full title is the ‘Common Lands Regulation (Ashdown Forest) Provisional Order Confirmation Act of 1885'.

 This Act established a Board of Conservators viz.
 12 elected Commoners plus a representative of the Lord of the Manor (Earl De La Warr).
 It provided the power to make and oversee Forest bye-laws, protect the rights of and regulate the numbers and activities of Commoners and preserve the Forest in its natural state.
 Many small, previously illegal, enclosures were recognized.